George Burba

 George Burba is an American bio-atmospheric scientist, author, and inventor.

-Burba is a Science & Strategy Fellow at LI-COR Biosciences of the Battery Ventures Group, a Global Fellow at Robert B. Daugherty Water for Food Global Institute, and a Graduate Adjunct Professor at the University of Nebraska-Lincoln.
+Burba is a Science & Strategy Fellow at LI-COR Biosciences of the Battery Ventures Group, a Global Fellow at Robert B. Daugherty Water for Food Global Institute, and a Graduate Adjunct Professor at the University of Nebraska–Lincoln.
+He is a co-founder of CarbonDew, a non-profit Community of Practice developing novel solutions across economic sectors.

-Burba is an experimental researcher, and a leading figure in micrometeorology, surface-to-atmosphere exchange of greenhouse gasses, water vapor, heat and momentum, and the direct real-time measurements of carbon emission and sequestration, evaporation and transpiration, and turbulent transport within the atmospheric boundary layer.
+Burba is a leading figure in micrometeorology, surface-to-atmosphere exchange of greenhouse gasses, water vapor, heat and momentum, and the direct real-time measurements of carbon emission and sequestration, evaporation and transpiration, and turbulent transport within the atmospheric boundary layer.
 He is an author of multiple books on these subjects, used by universities and teaching institutions across the globe, as well as numerous other publications.

 Research and career

 Burba is an expert on the in-situ measurement methods: an author of instrument surface heating concept, related equations known as “Burba corrections”, an inventor of two new types of gas analyzers known as “enclosed-path” and “semi-open-path”, a multi-method flux emissions station, and new methods for computing gas fluxes from the open-path high-speed laser-based analyzers, and from the multiple types of low-speed gas analyzers.
 He is an elected Senior Member of the National Academy of Inventors.

-After his PhD, Burba worked as a graduate faculty at the University of Nebraska and as a scientist at the LI-COR Biosciences.
+After his PhD, Burba worked as a graduate faculty at the University of Nebraska–Lincoln and as a scientist at the LI-COR Biosciences.
 In 2016, he was appointed Global Fellow at Robert B. Daugherty Water for Food Global Institute.
 At LI-COR Biosciences, he was appointed to the position of Science Fellow in 2017, and to the position of Science & Strategy Fellow in 2019.
 The same year he was elected a Senior Member of the National Academy of Inventors.

+In 2022, Burba co-founded CarbonDew, a non-profit international Community of Practice that unites environmental technology experts from over 250 organizations to jointly help enhance environmental quality, boost economic output, and optimize the use of natural resources, through direct atmospheric measurements of carbon, GHG, water, and heat exchange in and out of the air.

+In 2023, he was inducted as a Full Member of SigmaXi, the Scientific Research Honor Society.

 Education

-Burba was educated at Lomonosov Moscow State University and at the University of Nebraska where he received a PhD in 2005 in Bio-Atmospheric Sciences for the study of water, light and energy transport in the natural and agricultural systems, supervised by Professor Shashi Verma.
+Burba was educated at Lomonosov Moscow State University and at the University of Nebraska–Lincoln where he received a PhD in 2005 in Bio-Atmospheric Sciences for the study of GHG, water, light and energy transport in the natural and agricultural systems, supervised by Professor Shashi Verma.